 A good roofer will fix flashings and soffits and replace missing or sagging shingles—and let you know if your chimney needs repairs.
 These aren’t expensive fixes, but if your home needs them and you go without, they can scare away buyers.

 Don’t just think about landscaping and putting nice outdoor lights out to entice buyers.
 Your roof is a big part of your curb appeal so pay attention to an asphalt shingle roof that has shingles that are curling, have black streaks running down it, or worse, water leaks.
 If you have determined that it’s time to replace your existing roof, research your options.

 Your roof’s first layer of protection is the shingles.
 During a rain or windstorm, the shingles are likely to get damaged first.
 Obviously, your roof protects your home year-round, but in the fall and winter any weak spots in your roof will really be tested.
 That’s why it is so important to have your roof inspected by a professional on a regular basis.

 There are plenty of shingle choices out there.
 Asphalt shingles are the most common type of shingles.

-For homeowners looking to do a have their roofs done on a budget while maintaining a fairly attractive look and weather tightness of their home, asphalt shingles are a cost effective solution.
+For homeowners looking to have their roofs done on a budget while maintaining a fairly attractive look and weather tightness of their home, asphalt shingles are a cost-effective solution.